ng256/Activation-Key/README.md

 Represents the activation key used to protect your C# application.
 It is also called a license key, product key, product activation, software key, and even a serial number.
 This is a special software key for a computer program.
 It certifies that the copy of the program was obtained legally.
 The generated keys help in solving such problems as: limiting the use of your program over time, preventing illegal distribution to unregistered workstations, managing user accounts using a login and password, and others.

+License verification is an important aspect of software security.
+Most often, a license comes down to a code that verifies the validity of the activation key.
+In the simplest case, license verification can be performed by simply comparing the key with a previously known value.
+However, this approach does not provide sufficient protection against unauthorized use.
+A more reliable way is to use cryptographic algorithms to verify the key.
+In this case, the key can be encrypted, and license verification is performed using decryption.

+Various algorithms and methods can be used to verify a license.
+One popular method is to use hash functions.
+In this case, the license is a set of data, and a hash function is used to calculate a checksum of that data.
+When a license is verified, a checksum is calculated based on the data provided by the user and compared with the checksum stored in the application.
+If the checksums match, then the license is considered valid.

 A special feature of this tool is that it contains methods for generating a cryptographic key based on the specified hardware and software binding.
 An additional feature is the ability to embed any information directly into the key.
 This information can be recovered as a byte array during key verification.
 The key can be stored as human-readable text so that it can be easily transmitted to the end user.

+The implementation of key validation is typically done using the **Verify()** function, which determines whether the supplied key is valid.
+If the key meets all the requirements, the function returns **true**, allowing the user to launch the application.
+Otherwise, a warning or access denial appears.
+This mechanism works based on pre-defined conditions for the validity of the license key and ensures that it is uniquely matched to the software.

+In more complex security models, key verification may be coupled with decryption of the application binary.
+Only valid licenses have the ability to "decrypt" the file, which is the equivalent of the **GetOptions()** function answering the question "Can this key be used to decrypt the binary file?"

 ## Contents.